Director

 Catherine has a background in teaching and completed an MA in Museum Studies in 2012.
 Her dissertation was an analysis of the visitor comments book for the ‘London, Sugar and Slavery’ exhibition at the Museum of London Docklands.

-Jenny Williams, Senior Associate
+Senior Associate

 Jenny’s work’s looks at engagement, new audiences and inclusive approaches that break down barriers to cultural activity – particularly through the lens of race equity.